HISTORY OF THE

 To mark our 100 years of service to the community, in 2019, we constructed a large, event pavilion in the park immediately adjacent to Rideau Street, for many years the site of our annual Kar Derby.
 This centennial project has been gifted to the City of Brandon and will be used for years to come as a gathering place for weddings, socials, anniversaries, family reunions, picnics, meetings, or just a convenient location to enjoy some outdoor time in the shade.

 In 2021 the Club spearheaded the redevelopment of a park area in Brandon’s East End to include accessible playground structures and activity areas for different age groups young and old.

 A member’s time is not spent exclusively on club administration or fundraising activities.
 We meet for lunch each Tuesday at Brandon University to enjoy a good meal, fellowship and listen to a presentation by a guest speaker.
 Throughout the year, our social committee plans indoor and outdoor events to further enhance Kiwanis fellowship along with our spouses and guests.

 Kiwanis encourages contact with each other through interclub visits.
 Besides our fellow club here in Brandon, we attempt, as often as possible, to meet and enjoy fellowship with Kiwanis clubs across the border in North Dakota.

 As we near a century of service to our community, we are very cognizant of the challenges that lie ahead.
-Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons who possess the belief that there is something highly satisfying in doing something for others in need.
+Demographics and lifestyles have changed dramatically over the years, but there will always be a core group of dedicated persons and new members who possess the belief that there is something highly satisfying in doing something for others in need.
 That is the sustaining factor that ensures the life and vibrancy of our club.
-On that note, and with a vision to the future, we are always looking for enthusiastic members with new ideas.

 If you want happiness for an hour, have a nap